Getting Started with Website Monitoring

 Add the domains you want to monitor to the "Monitored Domains" section on the settings page.

 Step 2 - Enable the browser Reporting API

-Let's start by adding the "Report-To" header to instructs the user agent to send "Crash", "Deprecation", and "Intervention" reports to your URIports account.
+Let's start by adding the "Report-To" (Reporting API v0) and "Reporting-Endpoints" (Reporting API v1) headers to instruct the user agent to send "Crash", "Deprecation", and "Intervention" reports to your URIports account.
 The endpoint configured in this header can be used for the delivery of "Network-Error-Logging", "Content Security Policy", "Cross-Origin-Embedder-Policy", "Cross-Origin-Opener-Policy" and "Permissions Policy Violation" reports too.
 We'll get to those in a minute.

-To enable the Reporting API, you need to add the following HTTP response header to your site configuration:
+To enable the Reporting API, you need to add the following HTTP response headers to your site configuration:

 Step 3 - Enable Network-Error-Logging

 While you're at it, add Network-Error-Logging (NEL) as well.
 This will instruct browsers to also use the Report-To header defined above when sending reports about network errors.